5 Bedroom Home in Council Bluffs - $519,040

+Robin Philips, M: 402-290-3050, robinsellit@msn.com, www.heartlandrealtor.com - MODEL HOME NOT FOR SALE.
 Splendid new Pine Crest two-story ''Meadow IV'' plan with the farmhouse elevation.
-Is a MODEL and is not available for purchase.
 Gives you a great perspective of the finishes in a Meadow IV and all Pine Crest homes.
 Use ideas from this home to build your own Pine Crest home.
-Models open Thurs-Sun 12-4 or by appointment

 5 Bedroom Home in Council Bluffs - $519,040